What is a Hybrid Powerplant?

 Why Use a Hybrid Powerplant?

 • When most people think about electric aircraft, they think about batteries.
-Batteries are great at delivering power in short bursts, but they are not good at storing energy.
-Batteries simply can’t carry enough energy to give electric aircraft the range and endurance they need to meet FAA and EASA reserve requirements.
+Batteries are great at delivering power in short bursts, but they are not good at storing enough energy for most aviation missions without adding so much weight that the aircraft can no longer fly.
+Batteries simply can’t store enough energy to give electric aircraft the range and endurance they need to meet FAA and EASA reserve requirements, or to enable demanding military missions in places where there will never be a charging station.

 • Hybrid powerplants enable aircraft designers to design new aircraft that are electric-powered while using liquid fuel as the primary energy source to provide the range and endurance needed to meet the energy reserve regulations.
 Pound-for-pound, liquid fuel carries roughly 26 times the energy of the best battery packs available.